arangodb/arangodb/arangod/Documentation/FirstStepsArangoDB.md

        }
     ]

-You can learn all about the query language @ref AQL "here".
+You can learn all about the query language @ref Aql "here".
 Note that `_query` is a short-cut for `_createStatement` and `execute`.
 We will come back to these functions when we talk about cursors.